StarsoftAnalysis/brandysnap/README.markdown

 2. Make sure you've got rsync and the necessary Perl modules as described above.

-3. Use a text editor to create a configuration file: refer to the user guide for details.
+3. Use a text editor to create a configuration file: refer to the documentation (i.e. brandysnap.html or brandysnap.pod) for details.

 4. Run the script, with a command something like this: